 I encourage you to visit all of these sites and enjoy some wonderful monochrome photographs.

 At the Galveston train yards there is a group of tracks used as storage for BNSF (Burlington Northern Santa Fe) locomotives.
 Some of the locomotives look as though they are ready for service while others look as though they may be nothing more than a source for parts.
 In all, I would guess there are near to 150 engines stored on these tracks.
 I just put on my yellow safety vest and go wandering through the yard taking photos.

-On one of our Galveston spring birding trips, we went to a known breeding area for egrets and spoonbills.
+Frequently when on a spring birding trip to Galveston Island, we will try to visit one of the known breeding areas for egrets and spoonbills.
 I managed to capture this image of a lovely Great Egret, still in breeding plumage, tending to its chicks.
 The original photo was made with a 500mm lens as the egrets nest on a small island in the middle of a pond.
 The island is protected from predators by alligators and is just overflowing with Great Egrets, Snowy Egrets, Roseate Spoonbills, and Cormorants.

 Few places have as much beautiful scenery as Yellowstone National Park.
 With over 2 million acres there are opportunities to see almost everything nature has to offer.
 This charming little lake with the hills reflecting in it is but a small example of the beauty that seems to be everywhere in Yellowstone.

 A local Corvette club was having an outing at the Babler State Park in Wildwood, Missouri.
 Their cars were all carefully parked in a line with all of the cars facing out.
 I asked if it would be okay to take some pictures, and this beauty is one of the results.